Minimum wage: Spain

 The Spanish government sets the "Interprofessional Minimum Wage" (SMI) annually, after consulting with the most representative trade unions and business associations, for both permanent and temporary workers, as well as for domestic employees.
 It takes into account the consumer price index, national average productivity, the increase in labor's share in national income, and the general economic situation.

 The SMI can be revised semi-annually if the government's predictions about the consumer price index are not met.
-The amount set is a minimum wage, so it can be exceeded by a collective agreement or individual agreement with the company.
-The revision of the SMI does not affect the structure or amount of professional salaries being paid to workers when they are superior to the established minimum wage.
-Finally, the amount of the SMI is non-seizable.
+The set amount is the minimum wage, so a collective or individual agreement with the company can exceed it.
+The revision of the SMI does not affect the structure or amount of professional salaries paid to workers who are above the established minimum wage.
+Finally, the SMI amount is non-seizable.

 The minimum wage was introduced in Spain in 1963 through Decree 55/1963, proposed by Jesús Romeo Gorría, the Minister of Labor during Francisco Franco's IX Government.
-The purpose was to ensure fair remuneration for all workers, adjusting wages to labor and economic conditions and advocating for salary equity.
-It was set at 1,800 pesetas/month (25,200 pesetas/year, 12 monthly payments plus 2 extra payments, as its customary in Spain as to this day), equivalent to 10.80 euros at the time but only 400 euros in today's prices.
+The purpose was to ensure fair remuneration for all workers, to adjust wages in line with labor and economic conditions, and to advocate for salary equity.
+It was set at 1,800 pesetas/month (25,200 pesetas/year, 12 monthly payments plus 2 extra payments, as it is customary in Spain to this day), equivalent to 10.80 euros at the time but only 400 euros in today's prices.